tomwaddington/origin/docs/about.md

 layout: page
 title: About Origin
 ---
-Multiple teams working on multiple web products need a rigorous design system.
-CSS is one of the main materials, but it lacks the inherent structure we want.
+Multiple teams working on multiple web products require a rigorous design system.
+CSS is one of the main materials, but it lacks the inherent structure we need.
 Origin provides that structure.

 We want predictable results, written in a consistent way, according to agreed global values.
 We also want to keep CSS approachable for those less experienced and make it harder to incur technical debt, while ensuring it's easy to evolve our system as we learn (and make) more.

+See [principles]({{ site.baseurl }}/guidance/principles) for more details.

 ## Quick examples